patrickahrend/TUM-NLP-Praktikum/README.md

     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── api.py    <- API for the models to get predictions for new text │   │   └── api.py
+    │   ├── api    <- API for the models to get predictions for new text │   │   └── api.py
     │   │
     │   ├── __init__.py    <- Makes src a Python module